 Course studied: BSc Chemical Engineering, 1984

-Current position: President & CEO of Arranta Bio
+Position at time of writing: Executive Chair & CEO of Arranta Bio

 Interesting fact: There are many engineers on both sides of Mark’s family going back 200 years.

 Tell us about your background

 I was born and brought up in Glasgow with my two older brothers and younger sister.
 I went to Shawlands primary and secondary schools.

 My father spent his entire career working at the Bank of Scotland and predecessor banks and also taught others in the evening to pass their banking exams.
 My mum went to Glasgow University and after a brief career focused on bringing up the children and instilling a strong focus on academics.